jspecht3/pixi-tutorial/README.md

 3.141592653589793
 ```

-The `pixi run` method may be more convenient when only running a few commands, but, if you plan on running many commands, the `pixi` shell is more convenient.
+The `pixi run` method may be more convenient when only running a few commands or when you are in the process of adding packages.
+However, if you plan on running many commands, the `pixi` shell is more convenient.

 ### Tasks
 Tasks are user-built commands with an analogous level of versitility to bash scripts.
 The sky ☁️ is the limit.